adamsoffer/next-apollo-example/README.md

-# Next Apollo Integration
+# Next & Apollo Integration
-Next.js & Apollo integration

 ## How to use